-There’s more than this to the list but you get the idea that there is a lot of ground.
-Essentially, a type of claim that is aimed at the leadership of a company regarding leadership decisions and policy can fall into this category of claim.
+There’s more than this to the list but you get the idea that there is quite a bit of risk that this type of insurance will cover.
+Essentially claims aimed at the leadership of a company involving management decisions or company policy can fall into these category.

-As far as knowing if you need it, if you are a publicly traded company, yes you do and you already have it (at least you better).
-More likely if you are asking this question it is because your company is a private one and you are debating if you need it.
+Hopefully this give a bit of insight as to what the insurance is designed cover.
+As far as knowing if you need it, if you are a publicly traded company, you do need it and you already have it (at least you better).
+More likely if you are asking this question it is because your company is a privately owned and you are debating if you need it.
 From my experience the answer comes down to three rationales.

 A prerequisite to a funding round

 One point at which it makes sense to insure your directors is if getting a pile of money depends on it.
-In many cases, VC or private equity firms will make this a contingency to closing a round of funding for a company.
-The amount of coverage will be set by the entity but more often than not it is a stock $1mm coverage amount.
-EPLI may also be a component of this prerequisite and would be a separate line item in a comprehensive management liability policy, just be aware.
+In many cases, venture capital or private equity firms will make directors & officers insurance a contingency to closing a round of funding for a company.
+The amount of coverage will be set by the funding entity but more often than not this figure will start at $1mm coverage.
+As the size of a funding round increases, the amount of coverage will go up.

 You are trying to land a board member and they require it

 I’ve had clients out in Silicon Valley try to bring experienced people in to become part of a board of directors.
 The people that were targets of these companies were experienced old hands in the tech and startup space, so one of the first requirements these folks had was making sure that D&O was in place.
 If you are trying to put a board in place made up of experienced industry veterans, be prepared to have Directors and Officers coverage become part of the conversation.